tidbyt/tidbyt.dev/docs/04_publish/01_community_apps.md

 to resolve production issues and respond to support emails.
 This means a few things:

-Apps need to use a stable API
+Apps need to use a stable API:
 - An API hosted on your home network simply won't do
 - Any failures will surface in our monitoring tools and alert our oncalls

-Apps published should be stable
+Apps published should be stable:
 - If there are bugs, we will make changes quickly and will likely not wait for your review
 - If they are unresolvable, we may have to pull the app from our inventory until we get ahold of you